 Step 3: The Pools (optional)

 Now, if you're planning on solo mining then you wont need this bit of information (hence, optional) look out for my next post on solo mining RYO.
+One of the neat features in the GUI wallet is that there is a built in pool with the wallet.
+We'll look at using this as well for the solo mining element (though in the interest of not making this a novel I'll create a second post for that part).
 However, if you want to guarantee payouts (albeit only a fraction of a block each time) you'll want to find a pool.
 There are plenty out there with a variety of fees/payout levels etc. pick one that suits you.
 For the examples here I'll suggest one.

 - Ryo Official Pool - https://pool.ryo-currency.com/#